cloud-bulldozer/arsenal/jsonnet/README.md

 ## How to

 Render a jsonnet file is as simple as executing `jsonnet <jsonnet_template>`.
 The jsonnet binary is not included in this repo, though binary builds can be found in its official [repository](https://github.com/google/jsonnet/releases).
 A makefile has been included to automate jsonnet formatting and rendering tasks.
-Executing `make` downloads the jsonnet binary, validates, reformat and saves the rendered the templates at the *rendered* directory.
+Executing `make` downloads the jsonnet binary and renders the templates at the *rendered* directory.

 i.e.